Hitakashi/Hitbox-Chat-Doc/user.md

 }
 ```

 `buffer` and `buffersent` are only added when it's a backlog message.
+The owner will not have isSubscriber but still has access to subscriber emotes.

 #### System Messages